FishcakeLab/Fishcake-Tokenomics/README.md

 # Fishcake Project Documentation

 Welcome to the official repository for Fishcake project documentation!
-Here, you will find comprehensive guides and whitepapers that detail the workings of the Fishcake ecosystem, including our innovative tokenomics, platform functionality, and NFT utilization.
+Here, you will find comprehensive guides and whitepapers that detail the workings of the Fishcake ecosystem, including our innovative tokenomics, platform functionality, and NFT Pass mining.

 Fishcake is an open-source Web3 initiative dedicated to enhancing local economies through blockchain.
-With smart contracts and front-end code open for public review and audited for trust and transparency, we empower businesses and customers to interact directly.
+With smart contracts and front-end code open for public review and audited for trust and transparency, we empower businesses and customers to interact directly on tokenized marketing!

 **Highlights**: